Edge & Christian

 In addition to their seven reigns as WWF Tag Team Champions, they each won singles titles during their run as a tag team.
-Edge and Christian are also noteworthy for their participation in the first three Tables, Ladders, and Chairs matches (TLC matches), and use of steel folding chairs as weapons.
-They developed a move called the “con-chair-to”, a play on words of “concerto” where both Edge and Christian each hit a wrestler simultaneously with a chair, often in the head, or they lay a motionless wrestler’s head on a chair, and then hit them in the head with another chair.
+Edge and Christian are also noteworthy for their participation in the first three Tables, Ladders, and Chairs matches (TLC matches), and the use of steel folding chairs as weapons.
+They developed a move called the "con-chair-to", a play on words of "concerto" where both Edge and Christian each hit a wrestler simultaneously with a chair, often in the head, or they lay a motionless wrestler's head on a chair, and then hit them in the head with another chair.
 They are considered one of the major teams that revived tag team wrestling during the Attitude Era.
 In 2012, WWE named them the greatest tag team in WWE history.
-The team's popularity propelled Edge & Christian to main event success, with both men becoming multiple-time world champions in their own right.
+The team's popularity propelled Edge & Christian to main event success, with both men becoming multiple-time singles world champions in their own right.

 History

-Independent circuit (1997–1998)
+Early years (1995–1998)

 Adam Copeland and Jason Reso formed a tag team in the Canadian independent circuit after completing their training with Ron Hutchison and Sweet Daddy Siki at Hutchinson's "Sully's Gym".
 The pair primarily used the ring names of Sexton Hardcastle & Christian Cage, respectively.
 Their tag team wrestled under several team names, such as "High Impact", "Suicide Blondes", "Revolution X", "Hard Impact" and "Canadian Rockers".
 They were part of a faction dubbed "Thug LiFe" in 1997.
 The stable consisted of Cage, Hardcastle, Joe E. Legend, Rhino Richards, Bloody Bill Skullion, Big Daddy Adams, and Martin Kane.
 In 1998, Sexton and Cage began teaming up in independent promotions such as Insane Championship Wrestling (ICW) and Southern States Wrestling (SSW).

 The duo won the ICW Streetfight Tag Team Championship twice and SSW Tag Team Championship once during their time in the independent circuit.